kollerma/git-submodule-tools/README.md

 * Create tags in the super repository using `git tag` as usual.
 * Switch to tags using `git rcheckout` in the super repository.

 The same can be done for branches - at least in theory.
-Note that there are no scripts that help with the creation of branches for all submodules or something similar (on purpose, how would you do that?).
-The scripts will try to attach the HEAD to the correct branch if the submodules feature different branches.
+The scripts were not developed with this case in mind.
+Note that there are no scripts that help with the creation or merging of branches for all submodules or something similar (on purpose, how would you do that?).
+The scripts will just try to attach the HEAD to the correct branch if the submodules feature different branches.

 ### Working together